Quenary/tugtainer/readme.md

   To manage remote hosts from one UI, you have to deploy the Tugtainer Agent.
   To do so, you can use [docker-compose.agent.yml](./docker-compose.agent.yml) or following docker commands.

-  After deploying the agent, in the UI of the main instance, follow Menu -> Hosts, and add it with the corresponding parameters.
+  After deploying the agent, in the UI follow Menu -> Hosts, and add it with the corresponding parameters.

   Remember that the machine with the agent must be accessible for the primary instance.